Exercising older dogs is an important part of their daily care, but it can be difficult to know how much is enough – or too much

 Senior dogs can have more difficulty regulating their temperature than younger dogs do.

 If it’s hot outside this can put extra strain on an older heart and your golden oldie will tire more quickly.
+Heat stroke is a real threat, so be sure to always carry plenty of water for your dog.

 If it’s cold, he’ll likely feel the chill more than he used to and a nice warm sweater or jacket can help keep old bones warm and comfortable.